Food is medicine . . . especially when it comes to fermented foods.

 - Add yoghurt starter to milk and stir in with a wooden spoon.
 (The bacteria in the yoghurt will die if you mix it in while the milk is still hot.)

-- Pour into jars and set in a dehydrator or yoghurt maker for 24 hours at 37°C. Many Yoghurt Makers, such as the one mentioned above simply will require you to set the timer and turn on the ‘warming’ button.
+- Pour into jars and set in a dehydrator or yoghurt maker for 24 hours at 37°C. Your yoghurt makers may require you to set the timer and turn on the ‘warming’ button.
 You will not need to set a temperature as the machine will do this automatically and adjust according to the room temperature.

 - Alternatively, pour into insulated thermoses, wrap well in towels and leave in a warm place for 24 hours; or place jars in the oven with only the oven light on, to keep warm.
 (You may want to check the oven temperature with a thermometer first – if it’s not warm enough, get a 60-watt bulb for the oven.)